mussol/100-days-of-code/log.md

 Again some more algorithms.
 Hoped to finish them all but might leave a couple for tomorrow.
 Should move on to the CS212 course (self-imposed deadline this sunday!).
 No extra time today.

+### Day 18: January 20, 2017

+Intense day today working with Python.
+Did most of lesson 2 from the CS212 course in Udacity, quite advanced coding so really inspiring, only the problem sets to finish now.
+Learning a lot from this course, read a bit about idioms and techniques, best practices.